 By keeping you aiming arm steady and in the same place fro every shot, pulling the bands back to the the same length and same position will increase your success rate to the point where it become second nature.

-Becoming an accurate shot with a catapult is actually quite easy, and you will surprise yourself at how quick the progress is once you get into it.
+Becoming an accurate shot is actually quite easy, and you will surprise yourself at how quick the progress is once you get into it.

-Get to know how exactly your catapult performs and work to those conditions.
+Get to know exactly how it performs and work to those conditions.